'Plan for the future, because that is where you are going to spend the rest of your life'.

 Financing your business

 A solid financial base is essential when you are starting up a new business.
-The right financing package will carry you through any temporary difficulties yet still allow you to make the most of growth opportunities when they arise.
+The right financing package will carry you through any temporary difficulties yet still allow you to make the most of the growth opportunities when they arise.
 This briefing focuses on four areas:

 There are a number of options if you need backing to start a new business: